fredcheng02/fredcheng02/README.md

 To visit my website, click [here](https://fredcheng02.github.io).

-I will be an incoming PhD students in fall 2024.
 My academic interest lies at the intersection of probability and statistics.

 <!--
 **fredcheng02/fredcheng02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.